AjayRaikar-Developer/Raikar.BatchJob/Raikar.BatchJob-Requirement.md

 - Keep the processing mechanism configurable - single threaded or multi-threaded
 - Add a progress bar printing console
 - Print result as table in Console
+- Copy Button in Report to get all failed Keys

 ## Features Backlog
 - Create a Nuget Package